 I dont diet!
 As an athlete, you should never diet to lose weight.
 Instead, create positive habits that yield long-term.
 Athletes who go on crash diets seldom have success over the long term.

 First off I eat breakfast.
 This is a good time to take in any starchy carbohydrates you may eat as well as plenty of protein and fat.
 Breakfast is the bedrock of a day of good eating.

-- I dont do cheat meals - there is nothing wrong with eating a few fried chicken every now and then.
+I dont do cheat meals - there is nothing wrong with eating a few fried chips every now and then.
 I am better off allowing myself to enjoy small amounts of my favorite low-quality foods daily than you are saving them up for the weekend and then going nuts.

 Another tip how to prepare for your Triathlon Race is: